Okla. GOP Gov. Questions National Guard Move to Ill.

 He added: "As a federalist believer, one governor against another governor, I don't think that's the right way to approach this."

-Stitt, who’s also chairman of the National Governors Association, is the first known Republican to publicly speak out against the interstate deployment of troops over another governor’s objections, the Times reported.
+Stitt, who's also chair of the National Governors Association, is the first known Republican to publicly speak out against the interstate deployment of troops over another governor's objections, the Times reported.

 Stitt told the Times he hasn't spoken to Abbott about the deployment but expects it to come up when they meet Saturday at the annual Red River Showdown college football game between the Oklahoma Sooners and Texas Longhorns during the State Fair of Texas in Dallas.